St Mary's Church, Rhodogeidio

 St Mary's Church, Rhodogeidio is a small medieval church, dating from the 15th century, near Llannerch-y-medd, in Anglesey, north Wales.
 It served as a chapel of ease to another church in the area, St Ceidio's.
 Some restoration work was carried out in the 19th century, but St Mary's has since fallen into disuse and is now largely in ruins.

 It is a Grade II listed building, a national designation given to "buildings of special interest, which warrant every effort being made to preserve them", in particular because it is "a late Medieval church of exceptionally simple character", and is virtually unaltered despite its poor condition.
 One writer has said that St Mary's "has the distinction of probably being the most isolated church in Anglesey".

 History and location

 St Mary's Church is in the countryside in Rhodogeidio, in Anglesey, north Wales.
 It is about 1.5 miles (2.4 km) north of Llannerch-y-medd, towards the north of Anglesey.
 It is reached by a footpath from a farm – it is only accessible on foot – and is surrounded by a churchyard.
+The surrounding area is known as Gwredog.

 It was built in the 15th century as a chapel of ease to serve St Ceidio's Church, Rhodogeidio, about 0.75 miles (1.25 km) to the east.
 Restoration work was carried out in the 19th century, but the church later fell into disuse.
 It has been in ruins since sometime between 1937, when the survey by the Royal Commission on Ancient and Historical Monuments in Wales and Monmouthshire recorded its condition as "fair", and 1970, when it was given listed building status and its "very poor" condition noted.